Get the Four-Point Checklist to help guide your discussions.

 When moving to a new RIA custodian, advisors can streamline their client conversations with four key steps:

-Lay the groundworkStart your client conversations by outlining what you want to gain by making this move.
-Focus on what types of services are available with your new custodial services provider and how those expanded offerings should benefit the client.
+- Lay the groundwork – start your client conversations by outlining what you want to gain by making this move.
+Focus on what services are available with your new RIA custodial services provider and how those expanded offerings will benefit the client.

-Manage expectationsLet the client know there will be a transition period but reassure them that they should not see a dip in service.
+- Manage expectations – let the client know there will be a transition period but reassure them that they will not see a dip in service.
 Be upfront that they will have to sign new forms and share some personal information, but beyond that, the impact should be minimal.

-Don’t overexplainYour clients work with you for YOU, not for your technology and service providers.
-Clients don’t need to know all of the nuances of your decision to transition; they need to know a move is happening and how it will benefit their relationship with your firm.
+- Don’t overexplain – your clients work with you for YOU, not for your technology and service providers.
+Clients don’t need to know all of the nuances of your decision to transition RIA custodians; they need to know a move is happening and how it will benefit their relationship with your firm.

-provide clarity on the processOffer a quick step-by-step guide of what they can expect at a 10,000-foot-view.
+- Provide clarity on the process – offer a quick step-by-step guide of what they can expect at a 10,000-foot-view.
 Knowing what lies ahead can keep clients calm, unfazed by the changes, and excited about the future.

 Ultimately, the change should be a non-event for them.
-Focus on the benefits of the move and how it’ll enable your team to improve and expand your services.
+Instead, focus on the benefits of the move and how it will enable your team to improve and expand your services.

 1 For Advisors, the Costs of Switching May Outweigh the Benefits.
 Cerulli Associates.
 Published April 1, 2021.